 Purpose: This curriculum is designed to train technicians in the automotive field.
-People completing this program will be ready for fulltime employment as automotive diagnosticians or automotive mechanics according to the specialization selected.
+People completing this program will be ready for full-time employment as automotive diagnosticians or automotive mechanics according to the specialization selected.
 The occupational objectives included: Line Mechanic / New Car Make-ready / Tune-Up Specialist / Diagnostician / Customer Service Representative / Service Manager.

-Special Curriculum Admission Requirements: Auto shop or equival ent.
+Special Curriculum Admission Requirements: Auto shop or equivalent.
+Student must pass an Automotive Proficiency Exam or successfully complete AUTO 128.

 Cooperative Education: Students in this curriculum are urged to investigate the potential benefits of Cooperative Education.
-For further information, see page 27
+For further information, see page 33.